Species Account for Gonocerus acuteangulatus

 Click on dot to query records

-Taxonomic group: true bugs (Heteroptera) - Part county data
+Taxonomic group: true bugs (Heteroptera) - Available county data

 see British Bugs website